DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 During a Quick Rest, each player who is resting draw from their deck using Rest Cards.
-Players start with a number of Rest Cards equal to the sum of their maximum Health and Fate Points.
+Players start with a number of Rest Cards equal to the sum of their maximum Health and Power Points.
 Each Rest Cards drawn regains 1 Health or Fate Point.
 If the card drawn is the same as the players's Primary Suit, regain an additional 1 Health or Fate Point.
 To recover Armor Points, a player may expend one Rest Card to make a Craft or Knowledge Skill check of DR 7 minus the number of points they are attempting to recover.
 If the